candy-kingdom/mints/README.md

 ### Parameters

-There are three different type annotations that could be used to represent positional arguments, flags, and options.
+There are three different annotations that represent positional arguments, flags, and options.

 #### `Arg`